nora-marie-95/nora-marie-95.github.io/index.md

   </figure>
 </div>

-Conclusions and Recommendations: The busiest day of the week is Saturday and the busiest time of the day is 10am – 13pm.
-Instacart needs to have enough staff available at these times.
-Instacart should schedule ads between 22pm and 9am when there are fewer orders.
-Instacart should recommend more expensive products at 2 am, the time when people buy the most expensive products.
+Conclusions and Recommendations: Instacart needs to have enough staff available between 10 am and 13 pm, the busiest time of day, and on Saturday, the busiest weekday.
+Instacart should schedule ads between 22 pm and 9 am when there are fewer orders and recommend more expensive products at 2 am when people buy the most expensive products.

 ---